Loss Functions for Discrete Contextual Pricing with Observational Data: Introduction

-For approaches which estimate the underlying demand function, due to the aforementioned issues, the estimated revenue from a pricing policy can be biased.
-In this work, we propose \textit{unbiased} loss functions for pricing with observational data which do not require the intermediate estimation of a demand function, and can be directly optimized to find a pricing policy.
-At a high level, a loss function provides a way to measure how well an algorithm performs directly from data.
-In our contextual pricing setting, we aim to measure the performance of a pricing policy, which is a mapping from a customer/product features $X$ to a proposed discrete price, $P$.
-However, unlike in typical supervised learning settings, we do not observe the ideal price to charge each customer (their valuation or willingness to pay) which could be considered the labels we are trying to learn.
-In the setting where valuation data is available, loss functions for pricing have been proposed (i.e. \cite{mohri2014learning}) whereby if the customer is offered a price below their valuation, a sale occurs and the revenue gained is the price prescribed.
-If the customer is offered a price above their valuation, no sale occurs and the revenue gained is 0.
-We can define a loss function, or regret, as the negative of the revenue gained from each customer by following this policy, in keeping with the machine learning convention that loss functions are minimized.
-Interestingly, this loss function has an asymmetry which is uncommon in supervised learning problems, where it is better to price slightly under the valuation and still sell, than over it.
+Due to the aforementioned issues, the estimated revenue that utilizes the demand function as an input may also be biased.
+In this work, we propose \textit{unbiased} loss functions for pricing with observational data without imposing restrictive structural assumptions on demand.
+These loss functions can be directly optimized to find a pricing policy.
+In the contextual pricing setting, we aim to measure the performance of a pricing policy, which is a mapping from customer/product features to a proposed discrete price.
+However, unlike in typical supervised learning settings, we do not observe the ideal price to charge each customer (their valuation or willingness to pay), which could be considered the true labels we are trying to learn.